AdobeDocs/learning-manager.en/help/migrated/deployment-guide/user-migration.md

 ## Set up FTP and BOX folders for the migration {#setupftpandboxfoldersforthemigration}

 Before you plan and start your actual migration of all the content, you must set up the FTP and BOX folders first.
 You need these folders to drop your .csv files in these folders.
-Once your legacy content, in the form of .csv files, are available in the FTP and BOX folders, Prime can consume the data.
+Once your legacy content, in the form of .csv files, are available in the FTP and BOX folders, Learning Manager can consume the data.

 ### Set up an FTP account {#setupanftpaccount}